 Why does the texture of your poop matter?

-Your poop should ideally be firm and soft.
-For some people it is long, for others it is short, for yet others it comes out in the form of pellets, diarrhea, or even hard rocky stools.
+Your poop should ideally have a balanced stool consistency — firm yet soft — and come out easily.
+For some people, it is long, for others it is short, for yet others it comes out in the form of pellets, diarrhea, or even hard, rocky stools.
 All of this can give you clues about your acidity, eating habits, and the health of your gut.
+That’s why knowing the types of stools and what they mean is essential for spotting early signs of digestive issues.
 What if your poop floats?
 This indicates that it is very light, less dense, and a sign of gas/flatulence.
 People who are constantly bloated will find that their poop floats.
-When your poop sinks to the bottom, you know that it is denser and carrying a lot of waste.
+When your poop sinks to the bottom, it indicates higher density — one of the lesser-known types of poop associated with healthy waste elimination.

 Most people think pooping once a day is good enough, while some do it 2 to 3 times a day.
 What is the ideal number?
 Well, you are a unique individual.
 Doing it once or even 2 to 3 times is okay.
 It depends on the simple logic and science of how heavy your meal has been and how your body digests it.
 Many pass a motion one to two hours after having a meal.
 This is a good sign only if you are passing well-formed stools.
 It means that your body is assimilating and absorbing the nutrients from your food well and pushing the collected waste out of your system.
 It isn’t holding onto it beyond 24 hours.
 If you tend to pass your motions 1 to 2 hours of eating, ensure you are not having diarrhea or IBS-type stools.
 If you think you are constipated or passing motions less than 3 times a week, here are 5 lifestyle hacks you can follow to ease it.